BKPepe/u-boot/doc/board/CZ.NIC/turris.rst

     $ make CROSS_COMPILE=aarch64-linux-gnu- turris_mox_defconfig
     $ make CROSS_COMPILE=aarch64-linux-gnu- u-boot.bin

-Note that standalone U-Boot cannot be flashed directly into SPI NOR.
+Note that a standalone U-Boot cannot be flashed directly into SPI NOR.
 It can be replaced only as part of the whole A53 firmware which contains a concatenation of a Trusted-Firmware-A BL1 binary and a Trusted-Firmware-A FIT binary.
 Trusted-Firmware-A FIT binary contains Trusted-Firmware-A BL2 and BL3.1 binaries and also the U-Boot binary.

 To compile the final A53 firmware binary, compile the Trusted-Firmware-A project, specifying the path to the u-boot.bin binary in the ``BL33=`` option by commands::